BetterThanTomorrow/calva/docs/site/formatting.md

+---
+title: Clojure Formatting
+description: Conforming to the Community Styleguide by default, and it just works
+---

 # Formatting

 We have tried to make Calva's formatter so that it _just works_.
 It is enabled by default for Clojure files, and unconfigured it mostly follows Bozhidar Batsov's [Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide).
 Calva uses [cljfmt](https://github.com/weavejester/cljfmt) for the formatting.